kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

     * For GCP:
       * Create a project in Gardener.
       * Add a [new service account and roles](https://gardener.cloud/050-tutorials/content/howto/gardener_gcp/#create-a-new-serviceaccount-and-assign-roles).
-      >**NOTE**: Run `gcloud auth application-default login` and log in with your Google Cloud credentials to be authenticated by Google SDK.
       * Add the GCP Secret under **Secrets** in the Gardener dashboard.
       * Add the service account and download Gardener's `kubeconfig` file.